moomanst/CBHelper/README.md

-# CBHelper
+# CBHelper Ubuntu
-Shell script to do much of the basic CyberPatriot Ubuntu tasks.
+Shell script to do CyberPatriot Ubuntu tasks.

 Make sure to do chmod 755 for all the files that are included.